 Answer = $200 gain

-Similar to the previous example, two options were sold to create the short straddle (opening sales).
-To close both options, they’ll need to be bought (closing purchases).
-After selling $900 of options and buying to close for $700, the investor ends with a $200 gain.
+As before, both options were sold to open (opening sales), so both must be bought to close (closing purchases).
+After selling $900 of options and buying to close for $700, the investor has a $200 gain.

 This video covers the important concepts related to short straddles: